Cozy Peach Kitchen

 Drizzle neutral oil into the pan.
 I usually use canola oil for stir-fries because it's neutral, but sesame oil also works.

-Add diced tofu and ⅓ of the stir fry sauce.
+Add diced tofu and ⅓ of the stir-fry sauce.
 Cook for 3-4 minutes, until some of the tofu edges are golden.

 Diced tofu and vegetables in a black skillet.

-Add the frozen veggies.
+Step 3: Add the frozen veggies.
 Cook another 2-3 minutes, until the veggies are thawed and vibrantly colored.

 Tofu, noodles, and stir fry vegetables in a black skillet on the stove.